PagerDuty/pdpyras/README.rst

 1. Validate that the response HTTP status is not an error.
 2. Predict the name of the envelope property which will contain the object.
 3. Validate that the result contains the predicted envelope property.
-4. Access the property within the response.
+4. Access the property that is encapsulated within the response.

 **Please note,** not all API endpoints are supported.
 The general rule is that the envelope name must follow from the innermost resource name for the API path